MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Decode-PowerShell-Command-from-a-Running-Process.md

 # Decode a PowerShell command from a running process

 At times, you may have a PowerShell process running that is taking up a large amount of resources.
-This process could be running in the context of a [Task Scheduler][] job or a [SQL Server Agent][] job.
+This process could be running in the context of a [Task Scheduler][task] job or a [SQL Server Agent][sqlagent] job.
 Where there are multiple PowerShell processes running, it can be difficult to know which process represents the problem.
 This article shows how to decode a script block that a PowerShell process is currently running.

 ## Create a long running process